tandronescu/tandronescu.github.io/_posts/2018-07-20-Electric-Longboard.md

 <br/><br/>
 ![Parallel Board](/images/parallel_board.jpg)

 From the balance board, the output is split in parallel with one branch dedicated to the charger and one branch dedicated to powering the motor controller.
 Since the enclosure is screwed on, it is much easier if the batteries can be plugged into the charger while remaining inside the enclosure.
-One of the parallel branches from the outputcan be pulled out of an opening in the enclosure along with the balance leads to quickly plug into the charger stationed anywhere outside the board.
+One of the parallel branches from the output can be pulled out of an opening in the enclosure along with the balance leads to quickly plug into the charger stationed anywhere outside the board.

 The other parallel branch powers the FOCBOX motor controller which is a motor controller specifically designed for electronic longboard applications and runs on the [open source firmware](http://vedder.se/) and GUI developed by Ben Vedder.
 <br/><br/>